terrimporter/SCVURL_rbcL_metabarcode_pipeline/README.md

 [Acknowledgements](#acknowledgements)

-## How to cite:
+## How to cite

-If you use this pipeline or scripts in your work, please cite:
+You can cite the publication:
 Maitland, V. C., Robinson, C. V., Porter, T. M., & Hajibabaei, M. (2020).
 Freshwater diatom biomonitoring through benthic kick-net metabarcoding.
-BioRxiv, doi: 10.1101/2020.05.25.115089
+PLOS ONE, 15(11), e0242143. doi: 10.1371/journal.pone.0242143

+You can also cite this repository directly:
+SCVURL rbcL Metabarcode Pipeline, DOI: 10.5281/zenodo.4741501

 ## Standard pipeline